scottwcode/mongodb-graphql-server/README.md

 git clone https://github.com/scottwcode/mongodb-graphql-server
 ```

-## Step 2: cd into your local cloned repo and run:
+## Step 2: cd into your local cloned repo and run the following to update dependencies:

 ```bash
 npm install